-Step Completed by Action

-1 IESO The IESO determines that it will issue a start-up notice.
+Step Completed by Action 1 IESO The IESO determines that it will issue a start-up notice.

-2 IESO The IESO issues the start-up notice .

-Step Completed by Action 3 MarketRegistered market participant The registered market participant acknowledges the start-up notice in accordance MR Ch.7 s.10.1.4 and, if appropriate, proposes an alternate synchronization time for the resource .
-4 MarketRegistered market participant Where the registered market participant has not responded to the start-up notice in accordance with MR Ch.7 s.10.1.4 , it mayshould contact the IESO by phone to, I request that the IESO manually indicate in the IESO's tools whether it reasonably expects the resource to comply with the start-up notice, on the registered market participant's behalf; or explain the reason for which it reasonably expects the resource not to comply with the start-up notice.
+Step Completed by Action 2 IESO The IESO issues the start-up notice .
+3 Registered market participant The registered market participant acknowledges the start-up notice in accordance MR Ch.7 s.10.1.4 and, if appropriate, proposes an alternate synchronization time for the resource .
+4 Registered market participant Where the registered market participant has not responded to the start-up notice in accordance with MR Ch.7 s.10.1.4 , it should contact the IESO by phone to, request that the IESO manually indicate in the IESO's tools whether it reasonably expects the resource to comply with the start-up notice, on the registered market participant's behalf; or explain the reason for which it reasonably expects the resource not to comply with the start-up notice.
 5 IESO The IESO confirms whether the registered market participant intends to comply with the start-up notice .
-5 6 IESO Registered market participant The IESO confirms whether If the registered market participant intends indicates that it does not intend to comply with the start-up notice, or fails to acknowledge the start-up notice, the registered market participant revises the resource's dispatch data as soon as possible.
-6 7 Market Registered market participant If applicable, the registered market participant informs the IESO that it expects the resource to operate in a manner that differs materially from the IESO's start-up notice, in accordance with Ch.7 s.10.1.5-, after earlier informing the IESO that it intends to comply with the start-up notice.
-7 8 MarketRegistered market participant After notifying the IESO of circumstances provided by MR Ch.7 s.10.1.5, the registered market participant revises itsthe resource's dispatch data as soon as possible.
+6 Registered market participant If the registered market participant indicates that it does not intend to comply with the start-up notice , or fails to acknowledge the start-up notice , the registered market participant revises the resource's dispatch data as soon as possible.
+7 Registered market participant If applicable, the registered market participant informs the IESO that it expects the resource to operate in a manner that differs materially from the IESO's start-up notice , in accordance with Ch.7 s.10.1.5 , after earlier informing the IESO that it intends to comply with the start-up notice.
+8 Registered market participant After notifying the IESO of circumstances provided by MR Ch.7 s.10.1.5 , the registered market participant revises the resource's dispatch data as soon as possible.